-ASCLA is accepting nominations for its 2016 awards – Deadline is April 1st
+ASCLA is now accepting nominations for its 2016 awards.

 ASCLA recognizes projects focused on library services to people with disabilities; the advancement of library services for the blind and physically handicapped; exceptional achievement in extension and outreach services; exemplary leadership and achievement in consulting, state library services and library cooperatives; and service to ASCLA.
 Read more here.

 ASCLA’s Fundraising Calendar

 After shooting hundreds of photos at some of the most beautiful libraries in Chicago, such as the Harold Washington Library, Newberry Library and Pritzker Libraries, only a select few were specially chosen for ASCLA’s very first fundraising calendar.
 100% of the proceeds go directly to the division that is committed to enriching the services and information that ASCLA provides to its members.
 Photography and design volunteered by Amy Stieve.
 Thank you for supporting ASCLA’s mission!
 Purchase one here.

 Assembling a Consulting Toolkit: What You Need to Know to be a Successful Library Consultant

 Ticket Purchase Required